 Sportsground facilities are listed in alphabetical order.

-This park is used for larger events, particularly those involving machinery and animals.
-It is the venue for the annual A and P Society Summer Show, all local equestrian events, cross country athletics events and concerts.
-This park extends to the bush line at the north west end and is an access point to the bush areas of the Pukenui Forest (Department of Conservation) and Council's water supply reserve for the Whau Valley dam.
+This park is used for larger events and is the venue for the annual A and P Society Summer Show, all local equestrian and cross country athletics events.
+The park extends to the bush line at the north west end and is an access point to the bush areas of the Pukenui Forest (Department of Conservation) and Council's water supply reserve for the Whau Valley dam.

 Limited off street parking is available.